Sponsor Drops NASCAR Driver Bubba Wallace After He Quit Sunday’s iRacing Event at Bristol

 — Bubba Wallace (@BubbaWallace) April 5, 2020

-Wallace came into the race with 60-1 odds to win at William Hill and was not a popular pick, with less than 2% of the money on Wallace.
+Wallace’s NASCAR odds were 60-1 to win at William Hill and was not a popular pick, with less than 2% of the money on Wallace.
 Fifteen percent of the DFS lineups for Sunday’s big DraftKings contest included Bubba.

 After Blue-Emu had to stop sponsoring Richard Petty, because of a non-compete with Goody’s, they started sponsoring races of Petty drivers starting in 2015 and had done 10 real races over the past five years.
 Wallace drives the No. 43 car for Petty’s team.